West Virginia Recording Laws: Consent Rules and Penalties

 Recording is illegal in West Virginia when:

-- You’re not a party to the conversation and don’t have consent
+- You are not a party to the conversation and do not have consent from any participant.

-- Recording in areas with reasonable expectation of privacy (bathrooms, changing rooms)
+- You record in areas with a reasonable expectation of privacy (bathrooms, changing rooms, private offices).

-- Recording for criminal or tortious purposes
+- You record for criminal or tortious purposes.

 What About Recording in Your Own Home?

-You can record conversations in your own home if you’re participating.
+You can record conversations in your own home if you are participating.
 However, you cannot:

-- Plant a hidden device and leave to record others without being present
+- Plant a hidden device and leave to record others without being present.

-- Record guests in areas with privacy expectations (bathrooms, guest bedrooms)
+- Record guests in areas with privacy expectations (bathrooms, guest bedrooms).

-- Record intimate activities without consent
+- Record intimate activities without consent.

 West Virginia Video Recording Laws